andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

 title: BSides Algiers 2020 - Forensics
 ---

-BSides Algiers came to a close late last night, and although having slightly harder challenges than what I’ve done before they were a great learning experience.
+BSides Algiers came to a close late last night, and although having slightly harder challenges than what I’ve done before, they were a great learning experience.
 This writeup will be focussing on the forensics category and the challenge "It’s Complicated My Pal".

 My team for this CTF was 0xTBD.
 Myself and @Pix worked on this particular solution together.